Wjink/Cypress_TicTacToe_Testing/README.md

 ### How to setup and launch

 1. Clone project repository to your editor.
 Use 'git clone https://github.com/Wjink/Cypress_TicTacToe_Testing.git' command.
 2. Open terminal and run 'npm i' command.
-This will install all req.
+This will install all req. libraries.
 3. Run 'npm run dev' command to launch a local server.
 Should be http://localhost:5173/ by default.
 4. Run 'npm run cypress' command to automaticaly run all tests.
 5. If u want to open Cypress ui, type 'npm run cypress:ui' command.